MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 If you republish the report from Power BI Desktop, the **Subscribed To Newsletter** column again shows *TRUE* or *FALSE* as you expect, but once a refresh occurs in the Power BI service, the values again change to show *-1* and *0*.

-The solution to prevent this situation s to set any Boolean columns to type **True/False** in Power BI Desktop, and republish your report.
+The solution to prevent this situation is to set any Boolean columns to type **True/False** in Power BI Desktop, and republish your report.

 :::image type="content" source="media/desktop-data-types/desktop-data-types-boolean-05.png" alt-text="Screenshot of changing the data type of the column to True/False.":::